wpeka/gdpr-cookie-consent/README.txt

 == Change Log ==

+= 4.1.1 =
+* Modified code as per org guidelines.

 = 4.1.0 =
 * Bug fixes and Improvements.

 = 4.0.9 =
 * Added more cookie consent settings to the WPLP SaaS dashboard, giving you better control without switching back to WordPress
-* Improved sync and stability between the WP Cookie Consent plugin and the WPLP Compliance Platform
+* Improved sync and stability between the WPLP Cookie Consent plugin and the WPLP Compliance Platform
 * Fixed minor bugs and made overall performance and reliability improvements

 = 4.0.8 =